 Once you’ve completed the licensing and certification process, it’s time to get to work.
 Branching out into a new field can feel overwhelming at times but also very exciting.

 As a new real estate agent, you’ll have to decide how you plan to work.
-Most agents will join an agency or work with a broker when getting started.
-A broker often has more managerial experience and has a team of agents under him/her.
+Most agents will join a franchise or work with an independent broker when getting started.
+A broker often has more managerial experience and supervises a team of agents.

-In order to land your first deal, you’ll need to get started marketing, networking in the field and joining professional organizations.
-Don’t forget to build a website, create printed materials to give to clients and to buy the appropriate insurance.
-When starting out, most realtors don’t think about what can potentially go wrong in their business.
-However, it is very important to protect yourself in the event that something doesn’t go as planned.
-Every small business needs to have business insurance and if you’re working in real estate, we recommend getting real estate agent insurance specifically tailored for your needs.
+To land your first deal, you’ll need to get started marketing, networking in the field and joining professional organizations.
+Don’t forget to build a website, update your social media profiles, create printed materials to give to clients and buy the appropriate real estate agent insurance.

 Choosing to become a real estate agent is an exciting step towards a new career.
-As we’ve mentioned, the steps are relatively simple and you’ll be able to get to work before you know it.
-Good luck!
+As we’ve mentioned, the steps are relatively simple, and you’ll be able to get to work before you know it.